-Marine Mammals Management biologists work to keep the Alaska sea otter population within its optimum sustainable range, to maintain healthy habitats for sea otters, and to ensure there will be opportunities for a variety of human uses, including subsistence hunting and wildlife viewing.
+Marine Mammals Management biologists work to keep the Alaska sea otter population and its habitats healthy and ensure there will be opportunities for a variety of human uses, including subsistence hunting and wildlife viewing.

 - We track sea otter population abundance, trends, and distribution throughout Alaska using aerial and boat-based surveys.
 Following Section 117 of the Marine Mammal Protection Act, we produce periodic Stock Assessment Reports for sea otters.
 See our Reports page for information on current stock assessments.